AnnieP211/AnnieP211.github.io/essays/SmartQuestionReflection.md

 what I have tried, be precise about what I am asking, and frame questions as opportunities for collaborative problem-solving rather than requests for shortcuts.
-Additional Note: Use of Grammarly
+Additional Note: Use of Grammarly & ChatGPT to make my essay sound more "cohesive"/ "properly structured".